-Before I get too far, let me back up for a minute.
-At the lecture, the speaker talked about how we can “head over the waterfalls,” behaving in historically patterned ways, without any volitional thought whatsoever.
+I attended an excellent lecture recently.
+The speaker explained how we can become emotionally hijacked and “head over the waterfalls” to behave in historically patterned ways, without any volitional thought whatsoever.

 Same thing goes for driving.
-Remember when you had to look for where to put the key before you could start the ignition?
+Remember when you had to look where to put the key before you could start the ignition?
 How you had to think to shift the car into drive?
 How you had to concentrate to change lanes on the highway?
-But now, you sometimes arrive home from work without remembering which road you took, or any of the decisions you made along the way.
+But now, you sometimes arrive home without remembering which road you took or any of the decisions you made along the way.

 Given enough rain and enough time, a groove becomes worn in the rock.
 The groove becomes deeper and deeper until a water fall develops.
 Then, there is no question about where the rain will travel when it lands on the ground.
 It finds the groove and travels over the waterfall.

 And so it goes with the brain.
-Well etched grooves in the brain – or well-developed neuronal pathway – get followed in much the same manner.
-Once we find ourselves in the groove, we get swept along and “over we go” as well.
+Well etched grooves in the brain – or well-developed neuronal pathway – get followed in much the same manner as a body being carried by the current.
+Once we find ourselves in a well etched groove, we get swept along and “over we go” as well.

-(All identifying information has been changed in the story that follows to protect privacy.)
+(All identifying information has been changed to protect privacy.)

-Now let’s say Amanda is a grown woman.
-She has little or no conscious memory of the years of sexual abuse she experienced, but her body remembers.
+Amanda has little to no conscious memory of the years of sexual abuse she endured, but her body remembers.

-Now let’s say a man Amanda barely knows touches her in an unwanted way.
-Maybe he runs his hands through her hair.
-Like a drop of rain falling on the rock, her reaction follows the neuronal pathway that is a well-worn groove in her brain.
-She immediately goes into feigned death.
-She is in hypoarousal and shuts down.
+Recently, a man Amanda barely knows touched her in an unwanted way.
+He ran his hands through her hair without her consent.
+Like a drop of rain falling on a rock, her reaction followed the neuronal pathway that is a well-worn groove in her brain.
+She immediately dropped into submit.
+She was in hypoarousal and shut down.

-It makes sense, when you know about neuronal pathways and Amanda’s incest history, that she didn’t fight, doesn’t it?
+This response makes sense when you know about neuronal pathways and Amanda’s incest history.
 Amanda couldn’t say no. She couldn’t tell the man his advances were unwanted.
 She couldn’t fight.
-All she could do was head over the waterfalls.
+All she could do was submit and head over the waterfalls.

-So far this all sounds rather bleak.
-If our brains create neuronal pathways that plunge us over the edge of a cliff, so to speak, how can a survivor of incest learn to defend herself as an adult?
+This all sounds rather bleak.
+If our brains create neuronal pathways that plunge us over a waterfall, how can a survivor of incest learn to defend herself as an adult?

-First, she needs to know about the well-worn groove in her brain.
-She needs to know that a drop of rain in the vicinity of the waterfalls can cause her to go into hypoarousal, so she will not hold herself responsible for how she responds when she is the recipient of unwanted touch.
+First, she needs to know about the well-worn pathways in her brain.
+She needs to know that a drop of rain that falls in the vicinity of the waterfalls can cause her to go into hypoarousal.
+This knowledge is important so she doesn’t hold herself responsible for how she responds when she is the recipient of unwanted touch.

-Next, and quite importantly, she needs to know that she can develop new neuronal pathways in her brain that she can activate to counter the well-worn pathways she utilized as a child to survive.
-With practice, she can learn to respond to new ways that lead to outcomes that better serve her as an adult.
+Amanda also needs to know that she can develop new neuronal pathways in her brain to counter the well-worn pathways she utilized as a child to survive.
+With practice, she can learn to respond to challenges in new ways, that lead to outcomes that better serve her as an adult.

-The moral of this blog post?
-There are several.
-The first, I hope, is that you will be more patient and gentle with yourself when you find yourself “going over the waterfall” so to speak.
+The point of this blog post is that you will learn to be more patient and gentle with yourself when you find yourself going over the waterfall, so to speak.

-The second, which is equally important, is that you will realize you can develop new neuronal pathways as an alternative to the well-worn pathways you used as a child that no longer serve you well.
+The second point, is that you will know that you can develop new neuronal pathways that you can access, as an alternative to using the well-worn pathways you used as a child that no longer serve you well.

 Dr. Patricia Turner, Registered Psychologist, Calgary, Alberta